Upgrading BEL

 For users who have installed Linkerd via the CLI, the linkerd upgrade command will upgrade the control plane.
 This command ensures that all of the control plane’s existing configuration and TLS secrets are retained.

-First upgrade Linkerd’s CRDs using the --crds flag, then upgrade the control plane itself:
+First upgrade Linkerd’s CRDs using the --crds flag (optionally using the --set installGatewayAPI=true flag), then upgrade the control plane itself:

 linkerd upgrade --crds | kubectl apply -f -